The most important reason that causes people to delete mobile apps is annoying push notification UX.

 Your user gets no value if you offer him a flight to London that he already booked hours or days ago.
 He’ll feel as if you send these messages randomly or don’t care about him at all.

-It would be better if you could offer him a hotel in London now, but don’t offer him stuff that he has bought right before.
-Furthermore, it would be a better idea to send him possible flights when he does research for this flight or after booking a coupon for his next one.
+It would be better if you could offer him a hotel in London now, but don’t offer him stuff that he has already bought.
+It’s a better idea to send the user a coupon for his next flight.

 Duplicate notifications inside the app